 Her research is concerned with the mechanisms for involvement of B vitamins in the pathophysiology of disease, including cancer, and in the development of functional biomarkers of micronutrient status.
 Her research is supported by the BBSRC, WCRF and DoH.

-Professor Powers was a member of the Expert Panel for the WCRF/AICR Second Expert Report and subsequent Policy Report, and was recently a CUP Panel lead for the updated evidence on endometrial cancer published in October 2013.
-She was also the Panel lead for the updated evidence on pancreatic cancer which was published in October 2012.
+Professor Powers was a member of the Expert Panel for the WCRF/AICR Second Expert Report and subsequent Policy Report.
+She was recently a CUP Panel lead for the updated evidence on endometrial cancer published in September 2013, and was also the Panel lead for the updated evidence on pancreatic cancer which was published in October 2012.
+In 2014, Professor Powers will be one of the Panel leads for the update of the evidence for liver cancer.

 Inger Thune is Senior consultant in oncology at the Oslo University Hospital, The Cancer Center.
 She is a valued member of the Breast Oncology Group.
 At the same time she has had research appointments as a Professor at the Institute of Community Medicine, University of Tromsø.
 She is chair of the Norwegian TREC (Translational Research Energetics and Cancer) Research Group, at the Oslo University Hospital.